openstack/heat/doc/source/getting_started/standalone.rst

   disable_all_services
   # Alternative RPC backends are zeromq and rabbit
   ENABLED_SERVICES=qpid
-  enable_service mysql heat h-api h-api-cfn h-api-cw h-eng
+  enable_service mysql heat h-api h-api-cfn h-eng

 Then run your ./stack.sh as normal.